-Established in 1994 and supported by outside funding, the Leadership Intern Program attracts and retains some of the best students at SU.
-Leadership interns exhibit strong academic records, high levels of motivation, outstanding organizational skills, persistence, an ability to work with others, and leadership potential.
+Established in 1994, the Shaw Center Leadership Intern Program attracts and retains some of the best students at SU.
+Leadership Interns exhibit strong academic records, high levels of motivation, outstanding organizational skills, persistence, ability to work with orders, and leadership potential.

-In a typical academic year we have 35-40 leadership interns who provide support for the Shaw Center.
-Graduating leadership interns complete senior exit interviews as a way to assess their overall experience and share their stories.
+In a typical academic year, 35-40 Leadership Interns work in the office and provide support for the Shaw Center.
+The Leadership Intern Program prepares our students for continued active civic participation upon graduation while also expanding cultural awareness and sensitivity.
+Graduating Leadership Interns complete senior exit interviews as a way to assess their overall experience, describe the impact to their personal and professional lives, and share their stories.

 “The (now former) Chancellor likes to use the saying ‘education for the world, in the world.’
 That is exactly what the Shaw Center has offered me.
 The experiences gained in the hours I have spent working each week for the Shaw Center comprise the single-most meaningful thing Syracuse University has offered me.

 Little did I know four years ago when I wandered into your office looking for a job driving van that my relationship with the Shaw Center would take me to Texas, Florida, and California as a representative of Syracuse University; that I would be offered the chance to meet President Clinton and represent his foundation to my peers across the world; and be an invited guest on the Today show to talk about a program that my peers and I had the freedom to create.